NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Submit_Release.md

 If the project is not ready for processing, the submitter or project owner can re-open it.
 Then the submitter will be able to upload more data to the project workspace.

-In general, submitters are requested to submit their data to the GDC within six months from the first upload to the project workspace.
+Submitters are requested to submit their data to the GDC within six months from the first upload to the project workspace.

 [![GDC Data Submission Portal Workflow Submit](images/GDC_Submission_Portal_Workflow_Submit.png)](images/GDC_Submission_Portal_Workflow_Submit.png "Click to see the full image.")